silmae/desmiler/README.md

 ### Mouse bindings

 * left click (modes 1 and 2):
-	select from wchich pixel the spectra is shown or select band if clicked over the spectra plot
+	select from which pixel the spectra are shown or select band if clicked over the spectra plot
 * shit + left click (any mode): set first corner of SAM window, second time sets the other corner and SAM is shown when mode 3 is selected.
 Other actions after giving the first corner will unset it.
 * alt:
-	while pressed, all actions are ignored, so that matplolib's own commands (such as zooming) can be used.
+	while pressed, all actions are ignored, so that matplotlib's own commands (such as zooming) can be used.

 ## Create conda environment